-(5) Impact of climate change on financial statements
+(4) Impact of climate change on financial statements

 Addiko supports the transition to a carbon-neutral economy and will lower its footprint by reducing its direct emissions from own banking operations and indirect through its lending activities.
-Regarding its own banking operations measures planned until 2030 or already taken include a significant increase of the share of battery electric vehicles (BEV) in the group's car fleet, the installation of photovoltaic modules on self-owned buildings, the replacement of fossil fuel heating systems and switch to renewable energy sources used for electricity or heating.
+As part of its ESG strategy, Addiko has committed to initiatives within its own operation to be executed until 2030 with several initiatives already underway.
+These include significantly increasing the share of battery electric vehicles (BEV) in the Bank's car fleet, enhancing the procurement of renewable energy and replacing fossil fuel heating systems with renewable energy sources for electricity or heating.
 In preparing the financial report, Addiko has considered climate change and the inherent risk on non-financial and financial assets.
 The impact of climate-related risks were assessed as follows: